HenryPham3023/Henry-Pham-Chess/README.md

 ## Developer

-Created by Henry for the Year 12 Software Engineering Major Project.
+Created by Henry Pham for the Year 12 Software Engineering Major Project.

 GitHub Repository: